Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

     helps avoid rounding errors
     that could occur with smaller numbers.

+## Making use of SAR values

+Now that you've determined
+the correct SAR values,
+you can apply them
+to the video.
+This can be done
+by adding these values
+as metadata
+to the video container,
+such as a Matroska file.

 ### Setting SAR metadata

 !!! note "Encode metadata"

-    When encoding anamorphic content like DVDs,
+    When encoding anamorphic content
+    like DVDs,
+    proper handling of display metadata
+    is still necessary
-    proper handling of display metadata is necessary to preserve the correct aspect ratio.
+    to preserve the correct aspect ratio.
-    The following sections explain how to do this.
+    The following sections
+    explain how to do this.

     However,
     these steps only apply
     if you want to keep the video